 In most cases, the parents are encouraged to make these decisions together, continuing to work as a cohesive team.
 Typically, courts order the parents to have shared custody unless there is ample evidence that shared custody would harm the child.
 Parents should do everything in their power to work together on the custody and visitation schedule, so the parental responsibilities are shared.
 If a parent does not want the other parent included in the child’s life, there must be good reasons why and evidence to support them.
 Florida law requires that the court consider reasons for limiting time-sharing with a parent.
-To discuss what factors will play a part in your visitation schedule with your children, call Jennifer Dane Family Law to schedule a free consultation.
+To discuss what factors will play a part in your visitation schedule with your children, call Jennifer Dane Family Law to schedule a consultation.

 Personalized Legal Representation

 If you are facing a divorce or paternity case with minor children or are considering your next steps, contact our child custody attorney Jennifer Dane for a confidential consultation, to discuss your case, your options and your family.
 At Jennifer Dane Family Law our attorneys primary focus is to help you and your family transition through the shared parenting process as seamlessly as possible.
 Ms. Dane will advocate for you and children’s rights with passion and focus.